 - What to Look For When Considering a Samsung Notebook Computer

-During this era, better education, which has been dominated with the aid of theological pursuits, refashioned itself to serve the contemporary economy.
-Corporations needed employees with clinical and technical know-how, so educational institutions had been mounted that could produce credentialed graduates.
+During this era, better education, which theological pursuits have dominated, refashioned itself to serve the contemporary economy.
+Corporations needed employees with clinical and technical know-how, so educational institutions had been mounted to produce credentialed graduates.

-Theoretical work and lecture room training inculcated in the young a reverence for capitalism’s blessings and the government’s conduct.
-Young human beings found out approximately the advantages of free-market economies, America’ long tradition of democratic institutions, and the glories of Manifest Destiny, which justified the American conquest of no longer handiest North America, but the Philippine Islands, Cuba, and Central and South America.
+Theoretical work and lecture room training inculcated a reverence for capitalism’s blessings and the government’s conduct in the young.
+Young human beings found out approximately the advantages of free-market economies, America’s long tradition of democratic institutions, and the glories of Manifest Destiny, which justified the American conquest of no longer the handiest North America but the Philippine Islands, Cuba, and Central and South America.

 As Clyde Barrow files in Universities and the Capitalist State, participants of university forums of trustees came largely from companies, banks, and law firms that served massive business.
 In the Midwest and South, trustees who represented nearby manufacturing and finance capital ran the universities.
 Their outlook paralleled the administrators at the Northeast’s important universities.
 Few representatives of non-elite businesses, like hard work unions, have been ever selected to serve on those forums.

-Trustees established an administrative magnificence that both oversaw the university’s day-to-day operations and controlled the faculty, who produced the faculty’s key commodities: education and research.
+Trustees established an administrative magnificence that oversaw the university’s day-to-day operations and controlled the faculty, producing the faculty’s key commodities: education and research.
 They followed managerial methods to manipulate mental labor within the lecture room and the laboratory and institutionalized metrics that measured enrollment, guides, and university ratings to assess productivity.

-Federal and state governments, as well as nonprofit agencies, stepped in to fund a country wide university system designed to serve the pursuits of twentieth-century capitalism.
-Major foundations generated research, performed surveys, and made suggestions that influenced each public and personal universities’ rules.
+Federal and state governments and nonprofit agencies stepped in to fund a country-wide university system designed to serve the pursuits of twentieth-century capitalism.
+Major foundations generated research, performed surveys, and made suggestions that influenced public and personal universities’ rules.

-Crises, from the depressions of the late 19th century to World War I, sparked critical analyses from a few professors.
-Frequently, faculty confronted subject or maybe termination for difficult the financial device or the kingdom.
-The university’s educational project became to serve elites and the kingdom, no longer offer a venue for debating essential social problems.
+From the depressions of the late 19th century to World War I, Crises sparked critical analyses from a few professors.
+Frequently, faculty confronted subject or maybe termination for the difficulty the financial device or the kingdom.
+The university’s educational project served elites and the kingdom, no longer offering a venue for debating essential social problems.

 Fast forward to nowadays.
-The capitalist elegance has further consolidated its power in better schooling for the reason that Great Recession of 2008, the use of the crisis to justify austerity policies that have wrested cash faraway from colleges and universities (now not to say public K–12 faculties).
+The capitalist elegance has further consolidated its power in better schooling because the Great Recession of 2008, the use of the crisis to justify austerity policies that have wrested cash far away from colleges and universities (now not to say public K–12 faculties).

 Boards of trustees and their advisers in assume tanks and political agencies have used financial shocks to call for more performance within the production and coaching of information.
 Programs that can not be justified as true “investments” have come to be susceptible to termination.
 Humanities programs now must show their software to the STEM disciplines (science, technology, engineering, and mathematics) to live on.

 Colleges and universities use quantitative gadgets to measure qualitative classes like “creativity,” “critical wondering,” “private satisfaction,” and “teacher effectiveness.”
-University directors strongly suggest that if faculty can not degree their sports inside the slender numerical sense, they do no longer count number.
+University directors strongly suggest that if faculty can not degree their sports inside the slender numerical sense, they no longer count numbers.

 Finally, simply as academic critics of baby hard work, anti-union rules, World War I, and financial speculation one hundred years ago confronted censure and unemployment, universities are being compelled to circumscribe typical debates.
-While the better-training machine has prolonged educational freedom and provided job safety for a few through tenure, attacks on these provisions are spreading because the twenty-first century reconstruction of American higher training proceeds.
+While the better-training machine has prolonged educational freedom and provided job safety for a few through tenure, attacks on these provisions spread because the twenty-first-century reconstruction of American higher training proceeds.

 After World War II, economic priorities shifted closer to stimulating production, growing purchaser and military demand, and expanding training.
-For the primary time, college changed into lower priced for running-elegance Americans.
+For the primary time, the college changed into lower-priced for running-elegance Americans.
 War veterans enrolled in brilliant numbers with the assist of the GI Bill, and huge states like New York and California built complete college structures to serve the inflow of students.
-Community schools were installation to offer cheaper tiers and permit employees to wait school component-time.
+Community schools were installation to offer cheaper tiers and permit employees to wait for school component-time.

 But countrywide and worldwide financial stagnation set in within the 1970s.
-Rates of earnings declined, and consumption should no longer healthy production.
-Governments stopped allocating sufficient sources to fund public applications, and critics of the present day welfare country marshaled their wealth and energy to task the very premises of public coverage.
+Rates of earnings declined, and consumption should no longer be healthy production.
+Governments stopped allocating sufficient sources to fund public applications, and critics of the present-day welfare country marshaled their wealth and energy to task the very premises of public coverage.

-By the past due Nineteen Seventies, Democrats in addition to Republicans started to propose government policies that cut assist for social programs.
-Both parties deregulated finance, production, and markets; politicians on each aspects of the aisle accepted privatization schemes for public institutions and applications.
+By the past due Nineteen Seventies, Democrats and Republicans started to propose government policies that cut assistance for social programs.
+Both parties deregulated finance, production, and markets; politicians on each aspect of the aisle accepted privatization schemes for public institutions and applications.

-Below the political radar, the billionaire Koch brothers established the American Legislative Exchange Council (ALEC) in the early 1970s to inspire state legislators to skip seasoned-enterprise bills.
-ALEC created professional assume tanks on various coverage issues and wrote version regulation on subjects as numerous as health care, exertions, constitution faculties, and higher education.
+Below the political radar, the billionaire Koch brothers established the American Legislative Exchange Council (ALEC) in the early 1970s to inspire state legislators to skip seasoned enterprise bills.
+ALEC created professional assume tanks on various coverage issues and wrote version regulations on subjects such as health care, exertions, constitution faculties, and higher education.

 Ronald Reagan’s election in 1980 introduced a cascade of victories for the neoliberal mission inside the US.
 By the past due Nineteen Eighties, Rush Limbaugh ought to celebrate neoliberalism’s many triumphs.
 But the radio host declared that one group remained as-yet untouched: the college.